-The second generation version of Vauxhall's Insignia gains 'Grand Sport' badging in five-door hatch form, along with smarter looks, a classier cabin, hi-tech features and an efficient engine range.
-If, like many business buyers, you're browsing in the £20,000 to £30,000 bracket selecting a medium range Mondeo segment model or a compact executive saloon contender, it's a car you really can't afford to overlook.
+The second generation version of Vauxhall's Insignia gains 'Grand Sport' badging in five-door hatch form, along with smart looks, a classy cabin, hi-tech features and an efficient engine range.
+If, like many business buyers, you're browsing in the £20,000 to £35,000 bracket selecting a medium range Mondeo segment model or a mid-sized executive contender, it's a contender that you really can't afford to overlook.

 If you perceive Vauxhall's Insignia as a middle management mainstream company car, then the brand reckons it's time you had a re-think.
-The second generation version of this model gets sleeker looks and a new 'Grand Sport' name for the five-door hatch bodystyle.
-It's much lighter and more sophisticated than its predecessor, with a more spacious cabin, plus the option of 4WD and a new 8-speed auto gearbox.
+The second generation version of this model features sleek looks and a 'Grand Sport' name for the five-door hatch bodystyle.
+It's much lighter and more sophisticated than its predecessor, with a more spacious cabin, plus there's an optional slick-shifting 8-speed auto gearbox and a clever 4WD system at the top of the range.
 Think of a feature you can get in a pricey compact German premium brand - LED matrix lighting, Lane Keep Assist, Head-up Display, cutting-edge media connectivity.
 All of it's on offer here, plus use of Vauxhall's brilliant OnStar concierge system.
 It's a strong package.

 On the move, this Insignia feels like the bigger car it's now become, the suspension floating you over broken surfaces that would have troubled and impeded the previous model.
 Importantly, this second generation model is 175kg lighter than its predecessor and that really shows when cornering at speed, where there's less body roll than before and generally, a much higher level of agility.
 As for engines, well most buyers will continue to want a diesel, with the majority of sales likely to go to the 1.6-litre Turbo D unit we tried, offered with either 110 or 136PS.
 If you trade up to the 170PS 2.0-litre diesel, efficiency drops off markedly, though there's the compensation of 400Nm of pulling power, a figure that will be improved further if you go for the 210PS biturbo variant.
 Engine-wise, you'll find much more that's really different if you turn your attention to petrol power, with all three units on offer being pretty new.
 Small capacity turbocharged engines that use unleaded are very much in vogue at present and the 1.5-litre unit supplied here should suit that trend, offered with either 140 or 165PS.
 There's also a 200PS 1.6-litre Direct Injection turbo petrol unit.
-Further up the range sits a potent 260PS 2.0-litre petrol Turbo model that showcases both of what are arguably the two most significant engineering developments introduced with this second generation Insignia.
-One is the super-slick 8-speed auto gearbox that's optional on lesser models.
-The other is a sophisticated new intelligent all-wheel drive system that uses a state-of-the-art rear torque vectoring system for greater cornering traction and sharper turn-in.
+Key Insignia features include a super-slick 8-speed auto gearbox.
+And the top 210PS diesel variant comes with a sophisticated intelligent all-wheel drive system that uses a state-of-the-art rear torque vectoring system for greater cornering traction and sharper turn-in.

 Vauxhall reckons that this Insignia Grand Sport has 'the aura of a car from the premium, upper class'; you decide.
 It certainly looks a great deal smarter than its predecessor.
 It comes only in hatch form, but as an alternative, there's the option of a 'Sports Tourer' estate.
 The prominent grille and slim-line headlamps enhance the wide horizontal design of the front end and provide it with a bold appearance.
 The grille sits lower than on the outgoing model and further emphasises its solid stance.
 What Vauxhall calls a 'sweepspear' feature starts in the front door and gives the impression that this model is always ready to pounce, which is a nod to the athletic lightness of the Monza Concept car that inspired it.
 More importantly, under the skin, this design has shed up to 175kgs over its predecessor.
 Its roof is 29mm lower and its track has increased by 11mm.
 The overhangs have been reduced considerably and the wheelbase enlarged by 92mm.
 And the exemplary drag factor of 0.26 makes this car one of the most aerodynamic vehicles in its class.
 The cabin has also taken a step up-market.
 The driver sits lower and is surrounded by clean lines, pleasant surfaces and impressive build quality, a highlight being the frameless touchscreen of the improved IntelliLink infotainment system.
 The extended wheelbase gives passengers in the rear more space.
 There's a roomy 490-litre boot too.

 Around 85% of Insignia buyers go for a diesel - and you can see why.
-Well over 70mpg is possible from the 1.6 CDTi unit most Grand Sport buyers will choose.
+Up to 55.5mpg on the combined WLTP cycle is possible from the 1.6 CDTi unit most Grand Sport buyers will choose.
 As for residual values, well these will depend on whether the industry recognises this Grand Sport model's shift up-market.
 Even if it does, the depreciation levels won't match those of premium German rivals.
 But then, you'll be paying less up-front in the first place, so it's swings and roundabouts.
-CO2 figures are very competitive, the base 110PS 1.6-litre diesel capable of putting out as little as 105g/km.
-The volume 2.0-litre diesel manages 136g/km.
-The base 1.5-litre petrol variant manages 133g/km.
-The 1.6 petrol turbo manages 44.8mpg (combined) with CO2 emissions of 146g/km.
+The NEDC-rated CO2 figures are very competitive, the base 110PS 1.6-litre diesel capable of putting out as little as 121g/km.
+The volume 2.0-litre diesel manages 145g/km.
+The base 1.5-litre petrol variant manages 131g/km.
+The 1.6 petrol turbo manages up to 38.7mpg (WLTP combined) with NEDC-rated CO2 emissions of 154g/km.
 You'll also need to know that Vauxhall includes a three-year, 60,000 mile warranty as standard, a package that can be extended up to five years and 100,000 miles at extra cost.
 A year's free breakdown cover is also provided, along with a six-year anti-corrosion guarantee.
 Plus you can opt for a service plan that lets you pay monthly to spread the cost of regular work to your car.
 As part of this, Vauxhall offers discounts on wear and tear items, such as brake pads and windscreen wipers.